cdaein/supercut/README.md

 ## Notes

-- Each timestamp (and thus generated video clip) will be 1 second or longer because Gemini can only look at video at 1fps.
+- Each timestamp (and thus generated video clip) will be 1 second or longer because Gemini can only look at video at 1 fps.
 Using `--buffer <negative_value>` option can generate shorter clips but due to video keyframing issue, there may be issues such as frozen frames.
 - You may get a better result (but slower) by using `gemini-1.5-pro` model instead of the default `gemini-1.5-flash` but beware of [the usage limit on the free tier](https://ai.google.dev/pricing).

 ## Examples